Prevent a Disaster in Your Home with These Environmental Sensors

 Spring Into Action When Your Pipes Spring A Leak

 When you picture water damage, you may envision a burst pipe that shoots out gallons of water per second, soaking everything in its path.
 An event such as this can be catastrophic, as the cost of repairing water damage can grow the longer the water sits.
-Restoration may not be a possible in this case, and you may be forced to replace the flooring, drywall, and precious keepsakes.
+Restoration may not be a possible in this case, and you may be forced to replace the flooring, drywall, furniture and precious keepsakes.

 - Refrigerators (especially if they have a water or ice dispenser)